 1. Get to know the different types of plants

-One of the first things to bear in mind when starting a garden is the difference between perennials, annuals, and biennial plants.
+One of the first things to bear in mind when starting a garden is the difference between annuals vs perennials.

 Annuals are the shortest-living type of plant.
-They complete their lifecycle – growing from seed, setting seed, then dying – all in the space of one year.
 They are often cheap and easy to grow and bloom prolifically.
 Wildflowers such as poppies and cornflowers are a good example, as are sweet peas and cosmos.

-Biennials are different in that they take two years to complete their lifecycle.
+There are biennials, too, which take two years to complete their lifecycle.
 They will grow in year one, then flower, set seed, and die in year two.
 Examples include foxgloves.

 2. Choose easy-care plants that are suitable for your space

 Knowing the difference between annuals, perennials, and biennials will help you choose a good selection for your yard, but that's not the only thing you need to bear in mind.